- 633 views

 For more than 60 kilometers follow the famous Route 68 as you travel through the depths of the Quebrada de las Conchas.
 Drive along the shores of the Rio de las Conchas, across a wild landscape of colorful sandstone and past curious rock formations, exploring this remarkable and breathtaking region of Argentina.

 The Devil's Throat or Garganta del Diablo is one of Quebrada de las Conchas' main attractions, and the first you'll see if arriving from Salta.
 A narrow canyon of rock, the layers are split in two given visitors the impression they are standing at the back of a throat.
 Walk to the middle of the canyon and feel very small as you look up at the blue sky through the rocks' narrow opening.
 Visitors can also take in the Garganta del Diablo from another angle by trekking to the top.
 The climb will be steep — it's easier going up than it is coming down — but the views of the scenery are spectacular.

 - El Anfiteatro (The Amphiteatre)

-El Anfiteatro in a natural amphitheatre carved from red stone.
+El Anfiteatro is a natural amphitheater carved from red stone.
 Surrounded by 20-meter tall walls, El Anfiteatro is a flat surface that is fully accessible on foot.
-Stand in the centre, look straight up at the clear blue sky and take in the near-perfect acoustics in this natural wonder.
+Stand in the center, look straight up at the clear blue sky and take in the near-perfect acoustics in this natural wonder.
 With an acoustic quality almost rivaling the Teatre Colon in Buenos Aires, El Anfiteatre is the perfect place to take in a concert, or even sing a few notes of your own.

 - El Sapo (The Frog)